NikoRadulescu/Tableau-for-Data-Mining/README.md

 ###  1. First steps:
-- Download the csv file in the section above;
+- Download the .xlsx file in the section above;
 - Login into **Tableau Public**;
 - Click on **My Profile**;
 - Click on **Create a Viz** (a window should appear);